 Effective July 1, 2003, Washington State has changed the definition of "resident student."
-The law makes certain students, who are not permanent residents or citizens of the US, eligible for resident student status and eligible to pay resident tuition rates when they attend public colleges and universities in this state.
+The law makes certain students, who are not permanent residents or citizens of the U.S., eligible for resident student status and eligible to pay resident tuition rates when they attend public colleges and universities in this state.
 The law does not make these students eligible to receive need-based state or federal financial aid.
-To qualify for resident status, students must complete an affidavit/declaration/ certification if they are not permanent residents or citizens of the US but have met one of the following conditions:
+However, in 2014 the state's financial aid law was amended so that undocumented students may be considered for need-based state aid (State Need Grant).
+To qualify for resident status, students must complete an affidavit/declaration/ certification if they are not permanent residents or citizens of the U.S. but have met the following conditions: